Lower fuel and operation costs

 Not only is Butler a certified CAT equipment dealer, the company also offers support services such as fleet machine rental; equipment management software and computer software on topics such as life cycle costing and vehicle simulations; training and safety videos; and customer training seminars.

-To meet the wide variety of its customer needs, while also lowering fuel and operation costs, the third-generation family-owned company decided to convert its truck fleet to EnPak® power systems, adding 17 of the machines so far.
+To meet the wide variety of customer needs while also lowering fuel and operation costs, the third-generation family-owned company decided to convert its truck fleet to EnPak power systems, adding 17 of the machines so far.
 The fully integrated power system for the work truck provides Butler field service technicians with an air compressor, a hydraulic pump, a generator and optional welding capabilities powered by a fuel-efficient diesel engine integrated with the truck’s fuel supply and battery — all in one convenient, efficient and dependable machine.
 This solution provides all these jobsite capabilities with the work truck’s engine turned off.

 “One of the main things that the guys do like is the convenience,” says Dustin Alderin, regional field service adviser for Butler.
 “Everything is right there at the tip of your fingers.”

 One machine for many needs